 Submit Advisor Approvals

 Online advisor approvals are needed for both registration and goals.
-These must be submitted annually via the online Student Organization Management System.
+These must be submitted by the primary advisor annually via the online Student Organization Management System.
 Upon logging in, use the approval links available on the dashboard.
 For more information, visit the Advisor page.

 Register a New Student Organization

-Students may request to start new student organizations during the Autumn or Spring Registration Windows.
-To begin that process, please complete a new organization interest form.
-Please note, forms must be submitted at least 2 weeks before the close of the Registration Window - by October 15 or April 1 - to ensure adequate time for new orgs to complete initial meetings and registration requirements.
+If you would like to create a new student organization, you must first complete a new organization interest form, which must be submitted at least 2 weeks before the close of the Registration Window - by October 15 or April 1 - to ensure adequate time for new orgs to complete initial meetings and registration requirements.

 Once the new organization interest form is received, students will be invited to complete a New Org Welcome meeting.
 During this meeting our staff will provide an overview of the registration process and related resources.
 New Org Welcome meetings can be completed during our regular office hours: